 A Pre Season Screening (or very early in the season) of the athletes is the best time to find and correct problems.

-Sheddon Physiotherapy and Sports Clinic does a pre-season screen on the senior teams for our local swim club (Oakville Aquatics) to determine whether the shoulder is moving well enough and has enough strength to protect it during the season.
+Sheddon Physiotherapy and Sports Clinics in Oakville and Burlington do a pre-season screen on the senior teams for our local swim club (Oakville Aquatics) to determine whether the shoulder is moving well enough and has enough strength to protect it during the season.
 We look at many factors in the upper back, hips and shoulder to determine if your swimmer is at risk.
 With the identification, we offer advice on how to make the shoulder and upper back stronger and/or more mobile during the season.

-In swimmers who have already developed symptoms, the physiotherapists at Sheddon will focus on the causes that are associated with the onset of symptoms (such as posture, weak joints, poor movement).
+In swimmers who have already developed symptoms, the physiotherapists at Sheddon in Oakville and Burlington will focus on the causes that are associated with the onset of symptoms (such as posture, weak joints, poor movement).

 Postural impairments are managed through soft tissue and joint stretching (either therapist or home program) as well as strengthening.